 In recommending a suitable sanction, the Student Judicial Board considers both the severity of the offense and any information in the student's disciplinary file that pertains to academic misconduct.

-If the Student Judicial Board determines that the misconduct is a first offense and is minor in nature, it forwards a recommendation to the President that no further action be taken.
-If this recommendation is accepted, the Dean of Student Services maintains the confidential record of the case for use only if another accusation of academic misconduct is brought against the same students(s).
-If the Student Judicial Board determines that the misconduct is a repeat offense or is not minor in nature, it recommends disciplinary action to the President of the College subject to appeal to the Administration Committee (Judicial Board Code, Section 7, B ii).
+ii.
+If the Student Judicial Board determines that the misconduct is a repeat offense or is not minor in nature, it recommends disciplinary action to the Dean of the Faculty.

+All recommendations of disciplinary action proposed by the Student Judicial Board in cases involving violations of the Academic Conduct Policy are reviewed by the faculty members of the Administration Committee who, after consultation with the Chair of the Student Judicial Board, may amend the judgments and recommended disciplinary action (Community Constitution, Article IV, Section 6).